 The Meraki API team has decided to go beyond that and give the developers total control of the webhooks by introducing the webhooks payload templates feature.

 You can now create custom payload templates for webhooks to fit the JSON shape, markdown preference and authentication headers that fit your needs.
-You can check out the documentation here.
+Check out the Webhook documentation.

 Published on February 16th, 2022.